elastic/painless-data-science-examples/examples/beaconing/README.md

 If the bucket length is significantly longer than the period, we expect the variance in the count of documents per bucket is much higher for randomly arriving documents than for periodically arriving documents.
 In particular, if the documents arrive according to a Poisson process we know that the variance of the count per bucket will be similar to the mean count per bucket.
 If we assert that the variance is significantly smaller than the mean we, in effect, detect signals which are much more regular than a Poisson process.

 If the bucket length is shorter than the period, we can actually observe the periodic pattern directly.
-In this case we can use the fact that buckt counts for periodically arriving documents will have high autocovariance for offsets which are multiples of the period.
+In this case we can use the fact that bucket counts for periodically arriving documents will have high autocovariance for offsets which are multiples of the period.
 We handle jitter directly by allowing the periodic pattern to shift slightly (by a fraction of the period) per repeat.

 This approach has blind spots when:
 1. The period is close to the bucket length